 Participants: Camden Bucey

 We will occasionally post special discussions to this podcast.
 These are usually recordings or clips that do not fit with our other programs.
-Browse more episodes from this program and learn how to subscribe.
+Browse more episodes from this program or subscribe to the podcast feed.

 During your excellent presentation you used philosophical terms such as “modern liberalism” and “doctrine of Scripture” to describe transitions occurring in Roman Catholicism.
 A good sequel would be to address specifics as to why these transitions are occurring.
 Dr Tipton in his presentation opened one such specific: ‘if the historicity of biblical Adam is denied, Reformed theology unravels’ (single quotation marks indicate this quote is not quite exact).
 In other presentations, Dr Tipton has added belief in a young earth and worldwide Noah’s flood as being equally necessary.